Your Child’s Developmental Milestones: Why it’s “Normal” to be Different

 Development builds on development—and so does variability

-Another reason why milestones shouldn’t be associated with a single age is because development builds on itself.
-In other words, individual differences in one area can influence development in other areas.
-Going back to the example of the risk-averse child who was slow to establish motor skills—if this child’s wariness and reluctance to explore their surroundings were to affect their ability to approach people and engage in social interactions, this lag in motor development could inadvertently lead to a lag in social and emotional development as well.
-Does this mean that their parents should be concerned that something is “wrong” with their child?
-No. Chances are, this child will catch up to his peers in both areas in time.
+Another reason milestones shouldn’t be tied to a specific age is that development is cumulative—progress in one area can influence growth in others.
+For example, consider a risk-averse child who is slower to develop motor skills.
+If their cautiousness and reluctance to explore also limit their opportunities to approach new people and engage socially, that initial motor delay could unintentionally contribute to slower social and emotional growth as well.
+Does this mean parents should immediately worry that something is “wrong”?
+Not necessarily.
+In most cases, this child will catch up with peers in both areas over time

 Your child is a unique individual